eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-from-calyxos-to-grapheneos.md

 ### Misc security features

-#### Network and censors isolation
+#### Network and sensors isolation

-There is a [per app firewall](https://grapheneos.org/faq#firewall), when an app use network or censors for the first time, you get asked if you want to deny it.
+There is a [per app firewall](https://grapheneos.org/faq#firewall), when an app use network or sensors for the first time, you get asked if you want to deny it.
 GrapheneOS network security is [based on standard AOSP "INTERNET" permission](https://grapheneos.org/features#network-permission-toggle) where Datura's way is [packet filtering](https://calyxos.org/docs/tech/datura-details/).

 #### Storage and contact isolation